zencart/documentation/content/dev/languages/158_language_files.md

 Developers seeking to build new translations for 1.5.8 and above have two options:

 1. Start with the English files, and do the translations by hand.
-The advantage of this approach is that it is just translation; all the necessary code changes in each langugage file have been done.
+The advantage of this approach is that it is just translation; all the necessary code changes in each language file have been done.

 2. Start with an older translation, and run the [Language File Converter](https://github.com/torvista/Zen_Cart-Language_File_Converter).
 This reduces the translation burden, but requires coding skills, since the produced files will need to be hand edited in cases where the tool didn't produce perfect results.